rygo6/GTAvaUtil/README.md

+The official root repository for this project is here https://github.com/rygo6/GTAvaUtil.git.

 # GeoTetra AvaUtil

 This is essentially a throw bag of utilities for VRChat avatars that I either do not see existing elsewhere, or the other freely available options do it incorrectly.